 - DTA did not offer help if you had trouble getting the proofs.

-- If you submit verifications to DTA within 30 days after you got a pending denial notice, call the DTA Assistance Line and ask them to review the documents you submitted.
+- If you send DTA proofs within 30 days after you got a pending denial notice, call the DTA Assistance Line and ask them to review the documents you submitted.

-- If you were denied or terminated from SNAP within the last 90 days, you still have a right to appeal that denial or termination.
-The hearing officer should accept any proofs you provide at the hearing under special “de novo” appeal rules.
+- If you were denied or terminated from SNAP within the last 90 days for missing proofs, you still have a right to appeal.
+The hearing officer should accept any proofs you provide at the hearing under special “de novo” appeal rules and should also look at whether DTA was at fualt for not doing its job.
 See If I have the proofs DTA wanted, should I still ask for a hearing?
 You should also reapply for benefits (to get back on quickly) even if you file an appeal for retroactive benefits.